 - All documents should have proper titles associated with it.

-- Sitemap to be tagged to all appropriate pages.
+- Sitemap must be tagged to all appropriate pages.

-- The fonts that are used, needs to be available across all platforms (like MAC, Windows etc.).
+- The fonts used need to be available across all platforms (like MAC, Windows etc.)

 - Provide a way for visitors to request accessible information or services by posting a telephone number or email address on your home page.
 Establish procedures that ensure a quick response to users with disabilities who are trying to obtain information or services in this way.